 According to Melbourne hairdresser Sofia Basile, hard water leaves a mineral residue that can make your hair dry, dull and tangled.
 As if you’ve just had a swim in the ocean.
 This build-up then prevents your other products from penetrating properly to hydrate/repair/nourish – or whatever their specific job involves.

-Drying out your scalp and strands, hard water can reduce elasticity (and therefore increase breakage), cause increased frizz, and even result in hair loss.
+Drying out your scalp and strands, hard water can reduce elasticity (and therefore increase breakage), cause increased frizz, and even result in hair loss and breakage.
 But don’t panic!
-There are a few simple steps you can take to combat hard water.
-And restore your crowning glory to its hydrated, glossy best.
+There are a few simple steps you can take to combat hard water on hair and restore your crowning glory to its hydrated, glossy best.

 If you’re living in a hard water area, there’s no need to move across the country just yet.
 With the following action plan, you can minimise the impact of excess minerals on your strands.